deividfortuna/deividfortuna/README.md

-## Hi there, my name is Deivid 👋
+### Hi there, my name is Deivid 👋

-### I'm a full snack developer based in Auckland, New Zealand
+I'm a full snack developer based in Auckland, New Zealand

-- Build software for more than a decade and still love it;
+- 👨‍💻 Build software for more than a decade and still love it;
-- Passionate around innovation and building new skills;
+- 💡 Passionate around innovation and building new skills;
-- Advocate for highly automated software coverage and delivery.
+- 🤖 Advocate for highly automated software coverage and delivery.

+#### Contact Information:
+- Email: `deivid.fortuna <at> gmail.com`

 <!--
 **deividfortuna/deividfortuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.